School of Civil and Environmental Engineering, and Construction Management

 Final Oral Dissertation Defense

-The final oral defense consists of a public presentation of the dissertation work by the Doctoral candidate followed by a question/answer period by his/her Dissertation Committee.
+The final oral defense consists of a public presentation of the dissertation work by the doctoral candidate followed by a question/answer period by his/her Dissertation Committee.
 The student must notify the Graduate School in writing two weeks prior to the final scheduled oral defense.
 Results of the oral defense are reported to the Dean of the Graduate School.
 Awarding of the degree is based on the approval of the candidate's Dissertation Committee and the recommendation of the Dean of the Graduate School, who certifies the completion of all University-wide requirements.

 Doctor of Philosophy Degree in Environmental Science and Engineering

-The School of Civil and Environmental Engineering and Construction Management (CECM) offers the opportunity for advanced study and research leading to the Doctor of Philosophy degree in Environmental Science and Engineering.
-The educational objective of this program is to produce graduates who are capable of conducting original research in industry or academia, as well as assuming a leadership role in their chosen employment field.
-This is a multidisciplinary program administered by CECM.
-It encompasses faculty and facilities from the Klesse College of Engineering and Integrated Design and the College of Sciences, as well as individual faculty from other UTSA departments.
-The program has four separate tracks: Environmental Science, Environmental Engineering, Water Resources, and Geoscience.
-The Ph.D. degree in Environmental Science and Engineering is awarded to candidates who display an in-depth understanding of the subject matter and demonstrate the ability to make an original contribution to knowledge in their field of specialty.
+The School of Civil and Environmental Engineering and Construction Management (CECM) offers the opportunity for advanced study and research leading to the Doctor of Philosophy degree in Environmental Science and Engineering (ESE).
+The educational objective of this program is to produce graduates who are capable of conducting original research in industry or academia as well as assuming a leadership role in their chosen employment field.
+This is a multidisciplinary program administered by CECM in the Klesse College of Engineering and Integrated Design (KCEID).
+It encompasses faculty and facilities from the College of Sciences (COS) and the KCEID.
+The COS faculty from the Department of Earth and Planetary Sciences (EPS) and the Department of Integrative Biology (IB) supervise students enrolled in the ESE PhD program.

 The regulations for this degree comply with the general University regulations (refer to Student Policies, General Academic Regulations, and the Graduate Catalog, Doctoral Degree Regulations).